Why is the Square in the Shaker Heights School District?

 Dr Virginia Dawson

-Why is part of the Shaker Heights School District located in Cleveland?
+Why is the Shaker Square area of Cleveland in the Shaker Heights City School District?

 An agreement negotiated in September 1912 between the school boards of the Village of Shaker Heights and the City of Cleveland is why part of the Shaker Heights School District is located in Cleveland.
 The agreement allows the children of residents of the Shaker Square area of Cleveland to attend Shaker Schools.
 It is an example of the power of friendship to shape the course of events.
 William Van Aken, future mayor of Shaker Heights, and O. P. and M. J. Van Sweringen, famed real estate developers and railroad tycoons, were allies in a series of interrelated steps that included the creation of the Shaker Township in 1911, the negotiation of the school district agreement in 1912, and the setting of the anomalous western boundary line of Shaker Heights in 1915.
 Details can be found on the linked pages.